-Thoughts On A Handful Of MREITs And The State Of The Industry (Week 60)
+Thoughts On A Handful Of mREITs And The State Of The Industry (Week 60)

 Source: Data from Treasury Website

 In late October, we were already seeing a significantly steeper yield curve.
 The steepness moved from 83 basis points to either 97 or 100 basis points depending on the measure used.
 However, there was a change in the curve over the last two months where the 7-1 spread grew significantly more than the 10-2 spread.
-While growing 33 basis points for the 10-2 in the span of 2 months is material, the growth of 51 basis points in the 7-1 span is much larger.
+While growing 33 basis points for the 10-2 in the span of two months is material, the growth of 51 basis points in the 7-1 span is much larger.

 Break It Down Further